Total robustness in Bayesian Nonlinear Regression: Introduction

-Contemporary robust statistical regression analysis often faces three ubiquitous threats: covariate measurement error (ME), regression model misspecification, and misspecification of the ME distribution.
+Contemporary robust regression often faces three ubiquitous threats: covariate measurement error (ME), regression model misspecification, and misspecification of the ME distribution.
 However, existing robust approaches typically target only one of them, failing when also confronted by another.
-We introduce a robust Bayesian statistical framework that simultaneously protects against all three sources of bias, delivering \emph{total robustness}.
-To clarify why this is needed, and to understand the limits of current methodology, we begin by examining the distinct challenges posed by ME and the many faces of misspecification.
+In regression, these problems are linked because inference depends on how the latent covariate relates to the observed response.
+ME obscures that relationship, while misspecification can distort how it is modelled and assessed.
+We introduce a Bayesian framework that simultaneously protects against all three sources of bias, delivering \emph{total robustness}.
+To motivate this goal, and to clarify the limits of current methodology, we begin by examining the distinct challenges posed by ME and the many forms of misspecification.

 \emph{ME in covariates} arises in numerous fields, including economic, biomedical, and environmental studies, where recorded values deviate from the true unknown signal \citep{hausman1995nonlinear,brakenhoff2018measurement,haber2021bias,curley2022nonlinear}.
-This discrepancy can be classical (when the observation is a noisy version of the true covariate) or Berkson (when the true covariate has a random offset from a nominal target), as established by \citet{berkson1950there} and summarised by \citet{carroll2006measurement}.
+This discrepancy can be classical (when the observation is a noisy version of the true covariate) or Berkson (when the true covariate has a random offset from a nominal target), as established by \citet{berkson1950there} and summarized by \citet{carroll2006measurement}.
 These two canonical forms of ME, which we focus on in this paper, are part of a broader typology that also includes differential, multiplicative, and systematic ME \citep[see][Chapter 1 for a full taxonomy]{buonaccorsi2010measurement}.
 If ignored, ME commonly biases estimates and can degrade inference on quantities of interest \citep{gustafson2003measurement}.
 A substantial literature addresses ME \citep{deming1943statistical, stefanski1985effects, cook1994simulation,wang2004estimation, schennach2013regressions,hu2020measurementerrormodelsnonparametric}, yet many rely on restrictive assumptions, such as known error distributions or replicate measurements \citep{delaigle2006nonparametric, mcintyre2011density}.
 Nonparametric approaches, including deconvolution and Bayesian frameworks, were developed to alleviate such assumptions \citep{delaigle2016methodology,dellaporta2023robust}.
+For regression, however, the aim is not simply to de-noise the covariate, but to recover the part of latent-covariate information that remains relevant to the response.